lucasczz/DAADS/README.md

 ```shell
 ./scripts/run_exps.sh
 ```
-The evaluation results are stored within the `./evaluation` folder.
+The experiment results are stored in `./results`.

 ## Reproducing the results step by step
-All Expereiments are located in `./tools`.
+All experiment scripts are located in `./tools`.
-The evaluation results are stored within the `./evaluation` folder.

 ### Evaluate all models
 ```shell